Finite orbits in multivalued maps and Bernoulli convolutions: Introduction

 This paper follows a different path.
-We try to study $\nu$ for the interesting parameter region $\beta\in [1.01, 1.99]$ and include structural properties of $\nu$ studied by Erd\"os, J\'oo, Komornik, Sidorov, de Vries and others \cite{EJK,GS,dVK,JSS,KL,Si3,Si9} in connection with $\beta$-expansions.
-We consider all $\nu_t$ with $t=1/\beta \in (\frac12 , 1)$ together as a two-dimensional 'super-measure'.
+We study $\nu$ for the interesting parameter region $\beta\in [1.618, 1.99]$ and include structural properties of $\nu$ obtained by Erd\"os, J\'oo, Komornik, Sidorov, de Vries and others \cite{dVK,EJK,GS,JSS,KL,Si3,Si9} in connection with $\beta$-expansions.
+We consider all $\nu_t$ with $t=1/\beta \in (\frac12 , 1)$ together as a two-dimensional `super-measure'.
 Solomyak's work implies that this measure is given by an $L^2$ density function of two variables.
-The problem to classify BCs into 'singular' and 'regular' now turns into the study of singularities of an $L_2$ function on a rectangle.
+The problem to classify BCs into `singular' and `regular' now turns into the study of singularities of an $L_2$ function on a rectangle.
+(The following statement is slightly stronger than Solomyak's result in \cite{So}, it follows from \cite{PS}, and in an obvious way from Shmerkin's \cite{Sh17} recent result that almost all BCs are $L^q$ for $q>1.$)

 \begin{Theorem}[Two-dimensional density of Bernoulli convolutions \cite{So,PS}] \\ There is an $L^2$ function $\Phi: [\frac12,1]\times[0,1]\to [0,\infty)$ such that for Lebesgue almost all parameters $t=1/\beta\in [\frac12,1],$ the density of the Bernoulli convolution $\nu_t$ is the function $\Phi(t,x), x\in [0,1].$ \end{Theorem}